-SHPO and Public Review and Comment (23 CFR 774.5(b)(1))
+Coordination for a de minimis finding for a historic site is described in 23 CFR 774.5(b)(1).
 For a de minimis impact finding for historic sites, the Section 4(f) public notice and comment period is satisfied by compliance with 36 CFR 800.
-The Environmental Impact Analyst, REM, and project manager must work closely with a DOT&PF PQI for historic site identification and Section 106 findings.
+The Environmental Impact Analyst, REM, and engineering manager must work closely with a PQI for historic site identification and Section 106 findings.